-The Bronze Age started when the Beaker People arrived with the Beaker People arrived from Europe with new ways of making metal.
+- The Bronze Age started when the Beaker People arrived from Europe with new ways of making metal.
 Tools were made from bronze copper and tin we-poured into casts. - Bronze Age people lived in settlement of round houses.
 Houses were made fror dry stone. - Making tools from bronze meant peop more effectively. - · Settlements traded resources like copy - Burials were important to Bronze Age stone circles where burials took place.

-Age

-Iron Age:
+Age: Age:

-- •Tools were made from iron.
-Iron was he iron was hammered into shape. - Settlements became larger because tril to farm and defend themselves.
-People as a symbol of power and a way of defi-This collection of tribes was called the - There were lots of battles between trib other for more land and power and bekingdoms. - At the end of the Iron Age, coins were currency. - •The Iron Age ended when the Romans
+• Tools were made from iron, Iron was he

+- iron was hammered into shape.

+- Settlements became larger because tril

+to farm and defend themselves.
+People

+as a symbol of power and a way of defending collection of tribes was called the

+- There were lots of battles between trib other for more land and power and bekingdoms.

+- At the end of the Iron Age, coins were currency.

+- •The Iron Age ended when the Romans